Europe's anti-EU protest vote leaves business cold

 Many of these lawmakers will prove hard for lobbyists to visit.
 "Their attendance in parliament is probably going to be quite low," said Hix.
 "They don't turn up because they feel there is no point."

-Lobbyists fear that those who do come to Brussels will not want to talk, for fear of being criticized for having close relations with business.
+Lobbyists fear that those who do come to Brussels will not want to talk, for fear of being criticised for having close relations with business.

 "Europe will have its own Tea Party – socially conservative and against the 'federal' model, with members who are opposed to the whole idea of the EU," said Andras Baneth, who advises U.S. companies on lobbying in Brussels.